If you would like a hard copy of the Dual Credit Instructor Handbook, please contact the Office of Dual Credit.

 - For CTE courses, a Master's degree is not always necessary as an instructor may qualify with appropriate work experience and/or training.

-- If any information changes while you are a dual credit instructor, please complete and fax an updated Dual-Credit Instructor Information Form to us.
+- If any information changes while you are a dual credit instructor, please contact our office to make updates.

 Dual Credit Instructor Benefits